-Ms Eleanor Scott has extensive experience in remote Queensland and Indigenous communities providing legal services to local communities, predominantly commercial transactions including contracts for goods and services, property, planning and land tenure, corporate structures and native title.
+Ms Eleanor Scott has extensive experience in remote Queensland and Indigenous communities providing legal services to local communities, predominantly public and administrative law, commercial transactions, property, corporate structures and native title.
 Ms Scott is currently a partner at Preston Law, based in the Cairns office.
-Ms Scott has lived in Cairns for 17 years after relocating from Papua New Guinea.
+Ms Scott has lived in Cairns for 18 years after relocating from Papua New Guinea.